|Tyranny of the Stars by Robert Brookes|

 A drunken gunslinger gains access to a handful of unique deeds that replace some of the standard gunslinger deeds.

 Wobbling Shot: At 7th level, a drunken gunslinger can spend 1 point of drunken grit as a swift action to roll twice on an attack roll and choose the higher of the two results.
 At 12th level, the gunslinger may spend 2 drunken grit points to roll three times on an attack roll.
 At 17th level, the gunslinger may spend 4 drunken grit points to gain the benefit of true strike instead of rolling multiple times on the attack roll.
-The gunslinger must have at least 1 drunken grit point to use this ability.

 This deed replaces dead shot.